MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 ### Launching the WebView2 app with remote debugging enabled

-1. This step happens when you're coding your app.
+The next step happens when you're coding your app.
 You need to provide this extra command-line parameter when you're instantiating your WebView2 control.
-Enable remote debugging, as follows:  Configure your WebView2 instance with the `--remote-debugging-port=<port>` additional command-line parameter using one of the recommended approaches in [Globals, in WebView2 Win32 C++ Reference][Webview2ReferenceWin32Globals].
-You need to choose an available port number for this parameter.
+Enable remote debugging, as follows.

+1. Configure your WebView2 instance with the `--remote-debugging-port=<port>` additional command-line parameter using one of the recommended approaches in [Globals, in WebView2 Win32 C++ Reference][Webview2ReferenceWin32Globals].
+Choose an available port number for this parameter.

 1. Launch your app.
 How you launch your app depends on what other native UI tools you're using.